q-viper/q-viper.github.io/_posts/2020-02-25-building-ocr-for-devanagari-handwritten-character.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>I have tried to do Android App development by using TensorflowLite also but it is still paused.
-And i am planning to write a code for web app.</p>
+And I am planning to write a code for web app.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->